 Yoga people are so bad at boundaries.
 Is this a generalization?
 Obviously.
 But is it true?
 YES.

-Lest I come across as a jerk, I’ll just remind you that I too am a yoga person, albeit a disenchanted one, and I find setting boundaries so freaking hard.
+Lest I come across as a jerk, I’ll just remind you that I too am a yoga person, albeit an occasionally disenchanted one, and I find setting boundaries so freaking hard.
 To be fair, boundaries are hard for most people, so my saying that “yoga people” aren’t great with them is a bit of a cheap shot.
 But I do think the stakes are higher, especially for yoga teachers, because whether we want to or not, we hold a lot of sway in the eyes of our students.

 One complicating factor in yoga is that transcending and ultimately dissolving boundaries is a central value in the yoga tradition (Yoga Sutra 2.51).
 Now, clearly the type of boundary that Patanjali is talking about does not fall under the same category as, say, agreeing not to talk politics at the Thanksgiving table or check work e-mail after 6 PM.
 He is talking some serious ego meeting id, individual merging with universe, soul expanding, mind bending stuff!
 And I can assure you that I (like 99 % of every other yoga teacher you will encounter) am totally unqualified to preach….I mean teach…about such things.